October 22, 2025

 [READ MORE] How McClelland’s 3 universal motives can illuminate your blindspots

-The Six Areas of Leadership Blindspots
+The Six Types of Leadership Blindspots

 The Blindspotting Self-Awareness Model maps six areas where leadership blindspots most often appear — Identity, Behavior, Traits, Intellect, Emotion, and Motive.

-• Traits
+• Traits – your natural tendencies

 Think of these as layers of awareness: